 Fire and safety regulations require that our Engineering and Maintenance Department check all electrical appliances and equipment.
 For your safety, we ask that you not bring electrical appliances from home to the hospital.
 This includes televisions, radios, and hair dryers.

 We ask that you not bring items of value, including jewelry, personal papers, or large amounts of cash, to the hospital.
 If you do arrive with valuables, please send them home with a family member or ask your nurse to have them locked in a safe in our Security Office.

-Tobacco use (including cigarettes, e-cigarettes, chewing tobacco or other tobacco products) is prohibited within the hospital.
+Rutland Regional is a tobacco-free campus.
+Tobacco use (including cigarettes, e-cigarettes, chewing tobacco or other tobacco products) is prohibited within the hospital and on hospital grounds.
 This is to protect non-smokers from second hand smoke and to reduce the risk of fires.

 If you are interested in quitting tobacco use altogether, we encourage you to ask your nurse or to contact our Tobacco Cessation Program at 802.747.3768 or send an email.

 Rest is a very important part of the healing process.
 To insure you get the downtime you need, we do our best to provide a peaceful environment during your stay.
 Our staff actively promotes Quiet Time between the hours of 1:30pm and 2:45pm each afternoon, as well as between 1:30am and 3:30am each night.
 During these hours we may encourage family and friends to shorten their visits, and will offer you a variety of aids to help you wind down, including music, ear plugs, and reading materials.